idaholab/moose/modules/optimization/doc/content/modules/optimization/sqa/optimization_srs.md

 !template! item key=system-purpose
 !! system-purpose-begin
-The purpose of the MOOSE Optimization module optimize model parameters such that it minimizes a defined objective.
+The purpose of the MOOSE Optimization module is to control model parameters such that they minimize a defined objective.
 An example would be to search for material property values so that the solution matches experimental results.
 As such, the purpose of this module is not to provide physical model capabilities, which is typically the responsibility of other MOOSE modules and dependent applications.
 !! system-purpose-finish
 !template-end!